Eleanor825/Machine-Learning-Knowledge-Base/ml-papers/architectures/CNN.md

     * Author: Yani Ioannou
     * Abstract: We propose a new method for creating computationally efficient and compact convolutional neural networks (CNNs) using a novel sparse connection structure that resembles a tree root.
 This allows a significant reduction in computational cost and number of parameters compared to state-of-the-art deep CNNs, without compromising accuracy, by exploiting the sparsity of inter-layer filter dependencies.
 We validate our approach by using it to train more efficient variants of state-of-the-art CNN architectures, evaluated on the CIFAR10 and ILSVRC datasets.
 Our results show similar or higher accuracy than the baseline architectures with much less computation, as measured by CPU and GPU timings.
 For example, for ResNet 50, our model has 40% fewer parameters, 45% fewer floating point operations, and is 31% (12%) faster on a CPU (GPU).
 For the deeper ResNet 200 our model has 25% fewer floating point operations and 44% fewer parameters, while maintaining state-of-the-art accuracy.
 For GoogLeNet, our model has 7% fewer parameters and is 21% (16%) faster on a CPU (GPU).
 * ResNeXt, see above.
-* More flexible compositions of operators can be achieved with multi-branch convolutions, which can be viewed as a natural extension of the grouping operator: Inception-v1, ..., Inception-v4, see below.
+* Inception-v1, Inception-v2, Inception-v3, Inception-v4, see below.

 ## Inception Networks (Multi-Branch Networks)

 > The Inception models have evolved over time, but an important common property is a *split-transform-merge* strategy.
 In an Inception module, the input is split into a few lower-dimensional embeddings (by $1 \times 1$ convolutions), transformed by a set of specialized filters ($3 \times 3$, $5 \times 5$, etc.), and merged by concatenation.
 It can be shown that the solution space of this architecture is a strict subspace of the solution space of a single large layer (e.g., $5 \times 5$) operating on a high-dimensional embedding.
 The split-transform-merge behavior of Inception modules is expected to approach the representational power of large and dense layers, but at a considerably lower computational complexity.
 (ResNeXt, 2016)

 > The Inception models are successful multi-branch architectures where each branch is carefully customized.
 ResNets can be thought of as two-branch networks where one branch is the identity mapping.
 Deep neural decision forests are tree-patterned multi-branch networks with learned splitting functions.
 (ResNeXt, 2016)

+> More flexible compositions of operators can be achieved with multi-branch convolutions [Inception-v1], [Inception-v2], [Inception-v3], [Inception-v4], which can be viewed as a natural extension of the grouping operator.
+(SENet, 2017)

 * [Inception-v1/GoogLeNet](https://arxiv.org/abs/1409.4842)
     * Title: Going Deeper with Convolutions